 Our corporate governance depends on the committees system under the control of the Board of Managing Directors.
-Consisting of three committees-an in-house auditing committee, a compliance committee and a comprehensive risk management committee-the system is designed to facilitate audits, compliance, risk management and the maintenance of sound business operations.
+Consisting of committees-a compliance committee and a comprehensive risk management committee-the system is designed to facilitate audits, compliance, risk management and the maintenance of sound business operations.
 Preparing for a natural calamity, the Company is provided with a task force against natural disasters to facilitate the payment of insurance claims and maintain the funding plan for payment, enabling it to take prompt action in response to large-scale earthquake disasters.